datocms/middleman-dato/README.md

 ### `dato`

-Using this helper you can access to any record stored in your space by content type.
+Using this helper you can access to any item stored in your site by item type.
-That is, if your space has a Content Type with `article` as API identifier, you can get the complete array of records with `dato.articles` (yep, the identifier pluralized).
+That is, if your site has an Item Type with `article` as API identifier, you can get the complete array of items with `dato.articles` (yep, the identifier pluralized).

-If a Content Type is marked as Singleton (ie. `about_page`) you don't need to pluralize and a call to `dato.about_page` directly returns the Record (or `nil`, if still hasn't been created within the backend).
+If a Item Type is marked as Singleton (ie. `about_page`) you don't need to pluralize and a call to `dato.about_page` directly returns the Item (or `nil`, if still hasn't been created within the backend).

-You can query any Record field value with a method called like the field API identifier.
+You can query any Item field value with a method called like the field API identifier.

-If a Content Type has a String field with Title appeareance, than the record responds to `.slug`, returning a slugified version of the title itself (or the record identifier, if the title is empty).
+If a Item Type has a String field with Title appeareance, than the item responds to `.slug`, returning a slugified version of the title itself (or the item identifier, if the title is empty).

 You can use this helper within Middleman `config.rb`, as well as within your views: